bnmrly/news-today-back-end/README.md

 cd news-today-back-end
 ```

-Then run the the following command to install all dependencies:
+Then run the the following command to install all dependencies, which can be seen in the package.json file

 ```
 npm i